About Our Church

 Rev. Jane McCarthy

-The Rev. Jane McCarthy is an ordained deacon in The United Methodist Church.
-She has been denominationally endorsed as a chaplain by The United Methodist Endorsing Agency and is a board-certified chaplain through the Association of Professional Chaplains.
-Jane’s current primary appointment is as a chaplain at Geisinger Community Medical Center in Scranton.
-Her secondary appointment is to Salem Community Church in Hamlin, where she serves as Pastor of Congregational Care.
-In this role, she assists in leading worship, preaches periodically, reaches out to members and friends by phone, text, email, and personal visit, and leads a regularly occurring adult study currently focused on the Bible book of Revelation.
+The Rev. Jane McCarthy is an ordained minister in The United Methodist Church.
+On July 1, 2023, Pastor Jane was appointed as Pastor of Congregational Life at Salem Community Church in Hamlin.
+In this role, she leads worship, preaches, reaches out to members and friends of the congregation, and leads a regularly occurring adult study currently focused on the Bible book of Exodus.

 OUR HISTORY